casid/jusecase/README.md

 ```

 In a real world usecase you would throw a custom exception that better suits the project you are actually working with.
 Error handling is completely up to you and your requirements.

-For real world examples, I recommend to have a look at the [usecase package in the mazebert-ladder project](https://github.com/casid/mazebert-ladder/tree/master/src/main/java/com/mazebert/usecases).

 ## Built in support for dependency injection
 Dependency injection details are completely hidden from your application and managed at one central place.